-(1) Diagnosis of disability as defined in the Rehabilitation Act of 1973 as amended and the applicable rules must be by a qualified person, licensed or certified in Missouri or another state as approved by the Division of Vocational Rehabilitation (DVR), in accordance with applicable state law and/or regulation.
-Qualified personnel must have a valid, unencumbered, unrestricted, and undisciplined license or certification.

-(2) Eligibility shall be determined pursuant to the federal act and/or applicable regulations and the following qualifications:

-(A) Individuals with conditions diagnosed or related to alcohol and/or drug dependence, must be participating in or have successfully completed an inpatient/outpatient drug and/or alcohol treatment program, prior to receiving services from DVR.
-The treatment program must be certified by the Missouri Department of Mental Health, Division of Alcohol and Drug Abuse or the Joint Commission on Accreditation of Hospitals (JCAH);

-(B) All referrals, applicants and eligible individuals with a visual disability will be referred to the Missouri Rehabilitation Services for the Blind (RSB) when the individual meets the visual disability requirements set forth in RSB rules; and

-(C) Eligibility for individuals with hearing loss must be diagnosed by a Missouri certified audiologist or a Missouri physician skilled in diseases of the ear.
-Eligibility for individuals with a hearing loss is based upon standards developed by the American Speech and Hearing Association (ASHA).

-1. The following standards may be considered when determining eligibility:
+- (1) Diagnosis of disability as defined in the Rehabilitation Act of 1973 as amended and the applicable rules must be by a qualified person, licensed or certified in Missouri or another state as approved by the Division of Vocational Rehabilitation (DVR), in accordance with applicable state law and/or regulation.
+Qualified personnel must have a valid, unencumbered, unrestricted, and undisciplined license or certification. - (2) Eligibility shall be determined pursuant to the federal act and/or applicable regulations and the following qualifications: - (A) Individuals with conditions diagnosed or related to alcohol and/or drug dependence, must be participating in or have successfully completed an inpatient/outpatient drug and/or alcohol treatment program, prior to receiving services from DVR.
+The treatment program must be certified by the Missouri Department of Mental Health, Division of Alcohol and Drug Abuse or the Joint Commission on Accreditation of Hospitals (JCAH); - (B) All referrals, applicants and eligible individuals with a visual disability will be referred to the Missouri Rehabilitation Services for the Blind (RSB) when the individual meets the visual disability requirements set forth in RSB rules; and - (C) Eligibility for individuals with hearing loss must be diagnosed by a Missouri certified audiologist or a Missouri physician skilled in diseases of the ear.
+Eligibility for individuals with a hearing loss is based upon standards developed by the American Speech and Hearing Association (ASHA). - 1.
+The following standards may be considered when determining eligibility:

-A. Pure tone average, speech receptions, and speech discrimination factors in determining the existence of functional limitations; B. Pure tone average is determined by computing the decibel loss at 500 Hz, 1000 Hz, and 2000 Hz;
+A. Pure tone average, speech receptions, and speech discrimination factors in determining the existence of functional limitations;